Classifying-sports-fans/classifying-sports-fans/README.md

 [S15r10]NASCAR
 [S15r11]Formula 1

+From this question, we viewed a response as a vector and took the Euclidean norm to form the fan magnitude score.
+By doing this, we are able to better compare responses without weighting one sport over another.
+For example, someone is an obsessed fan in only the NFL (S15r1) and not a fan in other sports will have the same fan magnitude as someone who is an obsessed fan in only the NBA (S15r2) and not a fan else.

 -Team 6 Magnitude, based on [TEAM6] - Assuming games are available, how often will you watch the NFL games for the following teams.
-List teams with values 1: Every week, 2: most weeks, 3: some weeks, 4: only if its a big game,'TEAM6r1-32' are NFL teams.
+List teams with values 4: Every week, 3: most weeks, 2: some weeks, 1: only if its a big game,'TEAM6r1-32' are NFL teams (reversed scale from 1: every week to 4: only if in survey).
+This was formed simiilar the fan magnitude score, and allows us to better compare viewership of fans.

+-[S12r3] Hours Watching Sports in a Typical Week (0-120 Hours)

+#### Potential Control Variables

+-[S1] Gender
+-[S2]  Age
+-[D4] Household Income (Categorical)
+-[D5]  Employment Status
+-[D6]  Educational Attainment
+-[Hid_Ethnicity_Bucket] Race/Ethnicity

 #### Our outcome variables (KPI) will then be based on: